opencoder-cn/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.speculation.task.duration.threshold</code></td>
-  <td>None</td>
+  <td>none</td>
   <td>
-    Task duration after which scheduler would try to speculative run the task.
+    Task duration after which scheduler would try to speculatively run the task.
 If provided, tasks would be speculatively run if current stage contains less tasks than or equal to the number of slots on a single executor and the task is taking longer time than the threshold.
 This config helps speculate stage with very few tasks.
 Regular speculation configs may also apply if the executor slots are large enough.
 E.g. tasks might be re-launched if there are enough successful runs even though the threshold hasn't been reached.
 The number of slots is computed based on the conf values of spark.executor.cores and spark.task.cpus minimum 1.
-    Default unit is bytes, unless otherwise specified.
+    Default unit is milliseconds, unless otherwise specified.
   </td>
   <td>3.0.0</td>
 </tr>